3. Proposal Preparation Instructions and Requirements

 Part 11b: Related Research and Development Proposals and Awards

 All federal agencies have a mandate to reduce waste, fraud, and abuse in federally funded programs.
-The submission of essentially equivalent work and the acceptance of multiple awards for essentially equivalent work in the SBIR/STTR Program have been identified as an area of abuse and possibly fraud.
+The submission of essentially equivalent work and the acceptance of multiple awards for essentially equivalent work in the SBIR/STTR program has been identified as an area of abuse.
 SBIR/STTR funding agencies and the Office of the Inspector General are actively evaluating proposals and awards to eliminate this problem.
-Related research and development includes proposals and awards that do not meet the definition of “Essentially Equivalent Work” (see section 2.4), but are related to the technology innovation in the proposal being sbmitted.
+Related research and development includes proposals and awards that do not meet the definition of "Essentially Equivalent Work" (see Section 2.6), but are related to the technology innovation in the proposal being submitted.
 Related research and development could be interpreted as essentially equivalent work by outside reviewers without additional information.
-Therefore, if you are submitting closely related proposals or your firm has closely related research and development that is currently or previously funded by NASA or other federal agencies, it is to your advantage to describe the relationships between this proposal and related efforts clearly delineating why this should not be considered an essentially equivalent work effort.
+Therefore, if you are submitting closely related proposals or your firm has closely related research and development that is currently funded by NASA or other federal agencies it is to your advantage to describe the relationships between this proposal and related efforts clearly delineating why this should not be considered an essentially equivalent work effort.
 These explanations should not be longer than one page, will not be included in the page count, and will not be part of the technical evaluation of the proposal.

 3.2.10 Contractor Responsibility Information

 No later then 10 days after the notification of selection for negotiations the offeror shall provide a signed statement from your financial institutions stating whether or not your firm is in good standing and how long you have been with the institution will be required.
 In addition the offeror shall provide three references with a point of contact, e-mail address, telephone number, contract/reference number.
 Firms must ensure that the information provided is current and accurate.